vivek49ranjan/os_schedular/SJF/README.md

 ready queue before each scheduling decision.
 This ensures that long-waiting processes gradually gain higher priority and starvation is reduced.
+Since the scheduler is non-preemptive, aging influences job selection only before execution begins.
 </p>

 <h3>Conclusion</h3>
 <p>
 This project provides a clear and practical implementation of non-preemptive Shortest Job First scheduling in a multi-core system.
-With aging support and per-core scheduling metrics, it serves as an effective learning tool for operating system concepts, laboratory experiments, and interview preparation.
+With aging support, per-core scheduling metrics, and Gantt chart visualization, it serves as an effective learning tool for operating system concepts, laboratory experiments, and interview preparation.
 </p>

 </body>